ncsu-llm-hackathon-materials-2025/ncsu-llm-hackathon-materials-2025.github.io/README.md

 <details>
 <summary>💸 Is it free?</summary>
 Yes, there’s no registration fee.
-Meals provided for on-site attendees.
+Snacks provided for on-site attendees.
 </details>

-<d